Track growth and destruction

 About

 The premise is simple.
 Public labor-market data exists, but most people encounter it through scattered dashboards, optimistic recruiting copy, or headlines that flatten everything into panic.
-This site tries to do the slower job: collect what can be sourced, label what cannot, and keep the reader oriented.
+This site tries to do the slower job: track where AI is adding demand, track where it is helping justify cuts, label what can be sourced, and keep the reader oriented.

 Signal over panic